myselfswastikmishra/TechTribe-final/README.md

 ### 1. Environment Variables

-This project uses Genkit to interact with the Google Gemini AI for form processing and Resend to send emails.
+This project uses Genkit to interact with the Google Gemini AI for some backend processing and Discord for contact form notifications.
 You'll need API keys for these services to be enabled.

 1. Create a file named `.env` in the root of the project.
-2. Add your Google AI API key, your Resend API key, and the email address you want to receive messages at to the `.env` file:
+2. Add your Google AI API key and your Discord Webhook URL to the `.env` file:
     ```
     GEMINI_API_KEY=YOUR_GEMINI_API_KEY_HERE
-    RESEND_API_KEY=YOUR_RESEND_API_KEY_HERE
-    EMAIL_TO=your-receiving-email@example.com
+    DISCORD_WEBHOOK_URL=YOUR_DISCORD_WEBHOOK_URL_HERE
     ```

+> **How to get a Discord Webhook URL:**
+> 1. In a Discord server where you have permissions, go to **Server Settings**.
-> **Important Note on Resend:**
+> 2. Click on the **Integrations** tab.
-> By default, free Resend accounts can only send emails **to the email address you signed up with**.
-Make sure the `EMAIL_TO` address is the same as your Resend account email.
+> 3. Click **Webhooks**, then **New Webhook**.
+> 4. Give your webhook a name (e.g., "Contact Form Notifier"), choose the channel you want messages to be posted in, and then click **Copy Webhook URL**.

 > **Note on Pricing:**
 > - The Genkit framework is free and open-source.
-The Google Gemini API has a generous free tier, and for the form processing in this project, your usage will very likely be well within the free limits.
+The Google Gemini API has a generous free tier, and your usage will very likely be well within the free limits.
-> - Resend also offers a free tier that is sufficient for this project's contact form.
-You only pay for what you use beyond the free tiers.
+> - Discord webhooks are completely free to use.

 ### 2. Install Dependencies